Known issues

 Airflow UI might sometimes not re-load a plugin once it is changed

 If a plugin consists of many files that import other modules, then the Airflow UI might not be able to recognize the fact that a plugin should be re-loaded.
-In such a case, one needs to trigger a restart of the Airflow webserver.
-You can do that by adding an environment variable or via installation or uninstallation of PYPI dependencies.
-You can also restart the Airflow web server.
+In such a case, restart the Airflow web server of your environment.

-Intermittent issues when communicating to Airflow Metadata Database
+Intermittent issues when communicating to the environment's database

 This known issue applies only to Cloud Composer 1.

-Some older Cloud Composer 1 environments (1.16.3 or earlier) created before August 12, 2021 might experience transient issues related to communication to Airflow Metadata DBs.
+Some earlier Cloud Composer 1 environments (1.16.3 or earlier) created before August 12, 2021 might experience transient issues related to communication to the Airflow database.

 If you experience this issue then in the Airflow tasks logs you will see the following error message: